 Designers who freelance usually work on a contractual basis, or by the job.
 They often have to adjust their workday to suit their clients’ schedules and deadlines, meeting with the clients during evenings or weekends.

 Freelance designers tend to work longer hours and in smaller environments and are under constant pressure to please clients and to find new ones in order to have a steady income.
 Regardless of their work setting, all fashion designers occasionally work long hours to meet deadlines or get ready for fashion shows.

 The nature of the fashion business requires consistent communication with suppliers, manufacturers, and customers all over North America and the world.
 Many fashion designers travel several times a year to trade and fashion shows to learn about the latest fashion trends.
 Designers may also travel frequently to meet with fabric and material suppliers and manufacturers.

 Frequently Asked Questions

-What is mass market fashion design?
+What is a mass market fashion designer?